 However, the question you’re waiting to be answered is — are Welch’s Fruit Snacks vegan?

 Unfortunately, they’re not vegan.
-On top of containing a few “questionable” ingredients like natural flavors, artificial flavors, added colors, and refined sugar, which makes it difficult to confirm the vegan status of a number of products — Welch’s Fruit Snacks also contain gelatin, which is derived from collagen taken from animal body parts.
+On top of containing a few “questionable” ingredients like natural flavors, artificial flavors, added colors, and refined sugar, which makes it difficult to confirm the vegan status of several products — Welch’s Fruit Snacks also contain gelatin, which is derived from collagen taken from animal body parts.

 Below, we’ll get into the details of why you shouldn’t eat Welch’s Fruit Snacks if you’re vegan, and we’ll also give you some vegan alternatives to help you cope with this disappointing information.